Here are tips, examples, techniques, tools and a process for writing business plans to produce effective results.

 - Explain your products and services - refer to Boston matrix and especially your strategic propositions (what these propositions will do for your customers) including your USP's and UPB's (see sales training section and acronyms)

-- Explain you routes to market, gatekeepers, influencers and strategic partners - the other organizations/individuals you will work with to develop your market, including 'what's in it for them', commissions, endorsements, accreditations, approvals, licenses, etc.
+- Explain you routes to market, gatekeepers, influencers and strategic partners - the other organisations/individuals you will work with to develop your market, including 'what's in it for them', commissions, endorsements, accreditations, approvals, licenses, etc.

 - Case studies and track record - the credibility, evidence and proof that your propositions and strategic partnerships work

 - Competitor analysis, eg., SWOT analysis of your own business compared to SWOT analysis of each competitor